divyadandru/demo/Readme2.md

   1. Or typscript

  The overall method is same.
 The syntax to write code in typescript(index.ts) and javascript(index.js) may or may not vary.

+ Requires gactions to have the command options:

+ * gactions update...

+* gactions test...

+NOTE:
+Object_Recogniser and cameraActions containers will be required in all methods by default.
+Current process is for building assistant container.

 ## Resources
 1. [Google Assistant Quick Start for Developers](https://www.youtube.com/watch?v=WZY_in9oAjA)